learningequality/velox/docs/using-velox.md

 You can run `python src/velox.py -h`  to see more info on the available command line options, and [here](./configuration-options.md#options-in-detail) you can read about all the options in greater detail.

-Running velox will:
+After Velox has been run, it will:

-- Bootstrap one Kolibri server and fill the needed data (users, classrooms, channels), unless an external Kolibri url is provided.
+- Start a Kolibri server and generate the necessary content data (users, classrooms, channels), unless an external Kolibri url is provided
-- Launch one Python thread per user.
+- Launch a single Python thread per user
-- Each thread will run one of the tasks described in a `scenario`file per second.
-These tasks will consist on one or several requests to the server that's under test.
+- Load test scenario file which was specified
-- Leave the statistics of the results in a csv file inside the `output/locust` directory.
+- Make sure that each thread runs one of the tasks described in a `scenario` file per second (Note: these tasks may result in one or several HTTP requests sent to the Kolibri server being tested)
-- Stops after `run_time` is reached.
+- Save the test statistics into in a csv file within the `output/locust` directory

-The way to parametrize some of these options is described in the following sections.
+- Stop after `run_time` seconds have passed

 ## Ways to run Velox
 It is possible to use Velox in various configurations: